azinke/mmwave/README.md

 ## Developer note

-The structure of the repository is as follow:
+The structure of the repository is as follows:

 ```txt
 .